 Tips for using concealer without foundation?

-Since you’ve read this far, it wouldn’t be fair on my part not to drop some tips that can help you achieve that flawless born like this look with just applying concealers.
+Since you’ve read this far, it wouldn’t be fair on my part not to drop some tips that can help you achieve that flawless like this look by just applying concealers.
 So, here we go!

 Prep your face.

 It is generally said that the first step in painting a masterpiece is properly preparing the canvas.
 Therefore, to achieve a flawless look, it is essential that you prep your face properly.
 You can clean your face with a mild face cleanser and apply a moisturizer before you eventually use your concealer.

 According to celebrity makeup Artist Aliana Lopez, prepping and moisturizing your face will help the concealer glide on and blend effortlessly.